 Gilbane’s Cleveland District Office is Headquartered in New Tower

-Flats East Bank Development consists of a three-story, 545-car parking garage, a 22-story office building complex to house tenants including Ernst & Young, Tucker Ellis & West, CBRE, Wells Fargo, and a six-story Aloft Hotel.
+Flats East Bank Development consists of a three-story, 545-car parking garage, a 22-story office building complex to house tenants including Ernst & Young, Tucker Ellis & West, CBRE, and a six-story Aloft Hotel.
 Gilbane’s Cleveland District office is also headquartered in the new tower.
 The transit-oriented design connects the public rail system, Waterfront Line, to the complex for easy access to downtown locations and the FirstEnergy Stadium, home of the Cleveland Browns football team.

 Gilbane completed extensive preconstruction services which included procurement and diversity outreach, value engineering, constructability reviews, and estimating services.
 Diverse and small business participation goals were exceeded.